bk-one/clib-briefing/README.md

 ### Recommendations on submition

 * Iterative work is encouraged, submit early and incremental
+* The wireframes are created via moqups.com and are using their standard stencils.
+The stencils are not meant to be design guidelines
-* Incorporate other community work (e.g. from deviantart )
+* Incorporate other community work (e.g. from deviantart)
 * You are free to incorporate your own ideas and information, e.g. reviews, podcasts or videos
 * You don't have to submit all pages, just one or two example pages that you're most comforatble with is a great start
 * Readablity is more important than information overload